discord-plays-minesweeper/bot/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W1607S8)

+> [!Warning]
+> This repository is deprecated.
+Go to [discord-plays/minesweeper](https://github.com/discord-plays/minesweeper) for the rewrite.

 Discord Plays: Minesweeper is a Discord bot started by @Kikithecat12345 and rewritten by @MrMelon54.

 To invite the bot just run `/invite` command in any server the bot is in.
 (Join the official Discord Plays Minesweeper Discord server if you aren't in any other servers with the bot.)